Introduction

 it processes sets of instructions that deftly weave digital logic with continuous

-processes by converting between the two internally, and providing output signals that
+processes by converting between the two internally and providing output signals that

 retain both characters.
 A fully digital computer can, through numerical integration,